KFBU

+KFBU programming is also broadcast by a translator on FM 94.7, K234AH, located 11 mi west of Cheyenne, which broadcasts a city grade signal to the area.

 Programming

 The station currently clears the entire network schedule of YNOP, with hosts such as David Jeremiah in the mornings, Jay Sekulow in the early afternoons, and Greg Laurie in the evenings.
-The company designates free time for CCM and some occasional hymnals in-between shows, and is completely music based at night.
-The station has an affiliation with 20 The Countdown Magazine during late Saturday afternoons, where as neighboring KUYO has it in the early afternoon.
+The company designates free time for contemporary Christian music and some occasional hymnals in-between shows, and is completely music based at night.
+The station has an affiliation with "20 The Countdown Magazine" during late Saturday afternoons, where as neighboring KUYO has it in the early afternoon.

 History

 KFBU began as the "Expanded Band" twin to an existing station on the standard AM band.
 On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available transmitting frequencies, which ranged from 1610 to 1700 kHz.
 This authorized then-KJJL in Cheyenne to modify its not-yet-built Construction Permit for a relocation to Fox Farm on 1530 kHz to instead change to 1630 kHz.

 A construction permit for the expanded band station on 1630 kHz was assigned the call letters KKWY on November 21, 1997.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline was extended multiple times, and the originating standard AM band station, by then KJUA on 1380 kHz, was not deleted until March 18, 2019.

 KKWY had a classic country format.
 On April 10, 2005, the call sign was changed to KRND, and the station would eventually be switched to 24/7 Spanish-language programming under La Familia Broadcasting.
-In 2013, an application was submitted for 1.7kW by KRND, and effective February 19, 2020, the license was switched over from La Familia to Spanish Media Consulting Corporation, amongst numerous attempts to make antenna adjustments.
+In 2013, an application was submitted for 1.7 kW by KRND, and effective February 19, 2020, the license was switched over from La Familia to Spanish Media Consulting Corporation, amongst numerous attempts to make antenna adjustments.